In a Nutshell:

 A larger image of Medline Excel K4 Basic Standard Wheelchair

-There’s a lot to like about the K4, and again, we regard it as the best value on the wheelchair market today.
-You’re just not going to find a more capable wheelchair with more adjustability offered at this price.
+There’s a lot to like about the K4; again, we regard it as the best value on the wheelchair market today.
+You cannot find a more capable wheelchair with more adjustability offered at this price.

-Our two favorite aspects of the design are that so many of the chair’s default settings can be customized to taste, and the fact that Medline has world-class post-sales service and support, so if there’s ever a problem with the chair, getting it fixed will be a painless, hassle-free experience.
+Our two favorite aspects of the design are that so many of the chair’s default settings can be customized to taste and Medline‘s world-class post-sales service and support.
+If there’s ever a problem with the chair, fixing it will be a painless, hassle-free experience.

-The only significant downsides are a function of design decisions, and not outright failings of the chair itself.
-We’d much prefer that onboard storage and a safety belt were part of the base model package, but it’s not terribly expensive to add these post purchase.
+The only significant downsides are design decisions, not outright failures of the chair itself.
+We’d much prefer that onboard storage and a safety belt were part of the base model package, but adding these after purchase is not expensive.

-The closest thing we can come to naming an outright design fail would be the absence of handbrakes.
-We regard this as a failure because the chair was specifically designed as a hybrid, capable of serving as either a wheelchair or a transport chair.
+The closest thing we can come to naming an outright design failure is the absence of handbrakes.
+We regard this as a failure because the chair was designed as a hybrid, capable of serving as either a wheelchair or a transport chair.

 Unfortunately, it’s a subpar transport chair as currently offered, given its weight compared to actual transport chairs and the absence of handbrakes.
-Even so, our sense of it is that this isn’t the reason most users would buy the chair, so we can’t deduct heavily for the failing.
+Even so, we sense that this isn’t why most users would buy the chair, so we can’t deduct heavily for the failure.

 And that’s the Medline K4 Basic Wheelchair.
-We love it, and we stand by our decision to name this the best overall value on the wheelchair market today.
+We love it and stand by our decision to name this the best overall value on the wheelchair market today.

 Having said that, it’s not for everyone.
-We highly recommend it for people who plan on using it exclusively or mostly indoors, but if you want a chair that can handle a variety of outdoor terrains, then we’d urge you to take a look at some of the other models available.
-That’s just not something the K4 does as well as it could.
+We highly recommend it for people who plan on using it exclusively or mostly indoors.
+Still, if you want a chair that can handle a variety of outdoor terrains, then we’d urge you to look at some of the other models available.
+The K4 does not do that as well as it could.

 Official Manufacturer Support